 The Safari Park has done well in breeding Indian gaur—almost 200 have been born.
 But our breeding program for this animal has now stopped, since there aren’t many zoos wanting them.
 Gaur need the same amount of space as rhinos, but most zoos only have room for one or the other—and rhinos are more popular with visitors.

 Wild cattle species are becoming rare.
 Just 100 years ago, there were 40 to 60 million American bison Bos bison in North America.
 But over-hunting wiped them out.
 By 1903, fewer than 2,000 survived in zoos and private collections and in isolated wild populations.

-In 1898, an explorer noted there were more yaks on a hillside than there was hill!
-But hunting for meat and horns and loss of habitat due to agriculture have reduced the numbers of several other wild cattle species.
+In 1898, an explorer noted there were more yaks Bos mutus on a hillside than there was hill!
+But hunting for meat and horns, and loss of habitat due to agriculture, have reduced the numbers of these and other wild cattle species.